 How we choose evaluation criteria

 We choose criteria where consumer outcomes meaningfully vary across products in this category.
-Each criterion in our 7-dimension framework is selected because it answers a concrete user-protection question:
+Each one answers a concrete user-protection question:

-• Localization (25%): Non-English-native users get worse outcomes from English-only or poorly-translated apps.
-Cultural metaphor adaptation affects suggestion efficacy.
-Most apps in this category are US-default; differences here are large.
+- Localization (25%): Non-English-native users get worse outcomes from English-only or poorly-translated apps, and most apps here are US-default — differences are large.

 We disclosed this framework before publishing any product review under it.
 We do not change criterion weights based on which products perform well under them.